 Since I got back into bikes (thanks to ebikes being a viable platform to let this cardiac-issues ex-cyclist start riding again), I have gotten right back into building bikes up, oftentimes from scratch.
 At this point I really have to stop simply because I have no more room to park the things.

 Up to this point I have only written about my Mongoose Envoy, a very recent arrival, and have just begun getting into my Surly Big Fat Dummy, which is more recent still.

 What else is in the stable?
 I’ll do some very quick mentions here and then over time branch out and describe each more fully in separate posts.

 The Apostate is a medium-sized (18.5″ seat tube effective height) 1999 Intense Tracer frame with 26″ wheels. the frame borders on unique in that it has a frame that can directly accommodate and shield a mounted battery.
 So it does the job I need nicely.
 Fork is a 2000 Marzocchi X-Fly Z1.
 Rear shock is a new Fox as the original Fox Float RC was dead.
-Many more details are available on its build announcement post, and it is the subject build for the How To Build An Ebike From Scratch series, so its components and construction story will be told in excruciating detail.
+It is the subject build for the How To Build An Ebike From Scratch series, so its components and construction story are told in excruciating detail.